 At first aim for only a few strides before repositioning yourself.
 Gradually add more strides, but always stop with the first bounce and regroup.
 This will be easier on both you and the horse.

 Stop as soon as you feel yourself starting to bounce.
-Once you begin to bump with every stride your horse's back will stiffen in self defense and the bouncing just gets worse.
+Once you begin to bump with every stride your horse's back will stiffen in defense and the bouncing just gets worse.

 At first, you just need to completely relax, like a wet noodle, and learn to follow the horse's motion.
 If you start to bounce, relax, breathe, let your muscles relax and follow.
 Resist the temptation to tighten up.